 For example, if more than one URL has the same content, search engines will be confused to show which URL to list higher in the search results.
 In such circumstances, search engines would rank both URLs lower and might give preference to other web pages.

-Content Scraped from Other Websites
+1.2 Content Scraped from Other Websites

 Content scrapping means copying the content from other websites and pasting it on your own site.
 This also involves a slight modification, such as rewriting a bit.
 This will lead to serious plagiarism issues, and search engines might blacklist your website.

-Low-Quality Affiliate Pages
+1.4 Low-Quality Affiliate Pages

-Doorway Pages are not the main content, but instead, force visitors to take action such as to click and lead them to another page where they find it useful and the one they have been searching for.
+Doorway Pages are not the main content but instead force visitors to take action, such as to click and lead them to another page where they find it useful and the one they have been searching for.

-Lowers Domain Authority
+2.1 Lowers Domain Authority

-High Bounce Rate
+2.2 High Bounce Rate

 Although a high bounce rate does not hurt your SEO ranking factor, it will still hurt your conversion rate.
-If the visitor or reader finds your content useless, they won’t even stay for a minute and they might go with your competitor.
+If the visitor or reader finds your content useless, they won’t even stay for a minute and might go with your competitor.
 As a result, your competitors will overtake your ranking position.

-Manual Actions Penalty
+2.3 Manual Actions Penalty

-3 How To Detect & Remove Thin Content Issues?
+3 How To Detect Thin Content Issues?